angular/angular/aio/content/start/index.md

     </div>

-1. In the new terminal, generate a new component named `product-alerts` by running the following command.
+1. In the new terminal, generate a new component named `product-alerts` by running the following command:

     <code-example format="shell" language="shell">

-    ng generate component product-alerts
+    `ng generate component product-alerts`

     </code-example>